 Conclusions on Pellet Binders for Making Wood Pellets

 Large scale wood pellet manufacturing facilities do often use a small percentage of a pellet binder such as PelletBond, however, it is more of optional extra.
 With their equipment, they are able to control the pellet making process precisely in terms of particle size and importantly moisture content.
 On a small scale, however, it is much more difficult to keep the variables under control at all times.
-Therefore, when it comes to making wood pellets o a small scale the use of a pellet binder is less of an option.
+For instance, even when using a binder the moisture content of the raw material is very important.
+When it comes to making wood pellets on a small scale the use of a pellet binder is less of an option.
 In fact, I would say if you intend to purchase a small pellet mill from China, for instance, a pellet binder is essential to make wood pellets.